Media baby

 Stone Butch Blues by Leslie Feinberg

 Holy shit this was the hardest thing I’ve ever read.
 However, I also devoured this book.
-I could not pick it down.
+I could not put it down.
 I think because it felt like if I didn’t read this as fast as possible then I would go another minute without the answers,,, to well,,, maybe life?
 This book just devastated me… all of the pain … all of the struggle to make sense of gender and sexuality in a really hard world.
 In obvious ways, the story of Jess Goldberg is really really different from mine.
 I do not know nearly the struggle that they experienced, and a lot of that is because of timing reasons.
 (I was born and raised in the 21st century, famously very different from 1949).
 Despite this, I felt so much kinship with the character, because they are trying to make sense of being different from the norm in so many ways.
 To grapple with complex understandings of gender and sexuality in relation to both what is true to themselves and to the world around them is really what it's about, right?
 I think in some ways I went into reading this book really scared.
 Scared that it would validate what I have thought about myself for a long time, that I am not brave and that my proudness around my queer identity is only a result of support and the time period I was born in.
 And of course I realize that the conditions of my queerness are so vastly different than the narrator.
 However, I think what this book forced me to confront is that I am a continued legacy of all of the queer people that came before me and that existing in a way that would make them proud is brave.
 I also think about how as the narrator gets older the queer community changes and there is so much tension.
 I hope to be a part of a group of queer people that is expansive and cognizant of history and adaptive to the world’s conditions.
 I also recognize that maybe the conditions of the narrator could return in some ways, and I hope to channel some bravery.
 I’m scared of being a man without a past, but I’m also scared of being without a future.
 When Feinberg wrote this I lost my breath.
 This is so real and so hard to write about, but I just think that I am grappling with how hard it is to be just really gender queer and this book made me really confront whether I want to transition more because doing this is exhausting or because it is what i need and want.
 I don’t honestly have an answer.
 But really really thankful to this book.

 Everyone Knows Your Mother Is a Witch by Rivka Galchen